COMP SCI 7201 - Algorithm & Data Structure Analysis

 General Course Information

-Course Code COMP SCI 7201 Course Algorithm & Data Structure Analysis Coordinating Unit School of Computer Science Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites COMP SCI 7080 or COMP SCI 7202 Incompatible COMP SCI 7082 Assumed Knowledge COMP SCI 7202 Course Description Program development techniques including basic ideas of correctness and proof; Notions of complexity and analysis; Recursion.
+Course Code COMP SCI 7201 Course Algorithm & Data Structure Analysis Coordinating Unit Computer Science Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites COMP SCI 7080 or COMP SCI 7202 Incompatible COMP SCI 7082 Assumed Knowledge COMP SCI 7202 Course Description Program development techniques including basic ideas of correctness and proof; Notions of complexity and analysis; Recursion.
 Approaches to Problem Solving.
 Notion of abstract data type, representation of lists, stacks, queues, sets, trees and hash tables.
 Graphs and Graph Traversal

 Course Coordinator: Dr Sergey PolyakovskiyCo-lecturer: Ali Shemshadi